paladjnoa/CleaningDataProject/README.md

 * Note	  The output file contains 180 rows and 50 columns.
 Only the columns labeled mean or std and ending in X, Y or Z were extracted from the original data set.

+* Description  See CodeBook Study Design for a description of what the R script accomplishes.